Tunglies/catly_translate/README.md

 The default setting is from English(en) to Chinese Simplified(zh).

-Switchable language with change keyword 'from_lang' and 'to_lang'.
+Switchable language by change keyword 'from_lang' and 'to_lang'.

 ```python
 >>> catly_translate.translate("你好", "zh", "en")